23W-INCO/Healthcare-Expenditure-Mortality-Rate/README.md

 Analyzing the Relationship Between Healthcare Expenditure and Mortality Rates in Countries

 ## Description:
 This project aims to investigate the correlation between the amount of money spent on healthcare in a country and its mortality rates.
-By analyzing datasets, we seek to understand how variations in healthcare expenditure may impact overall mortality rates, considering different countries and their respective healthcare systems.
+By analyzing datasets, we can understand how variations in healthcare expenditure may impact overall mortality rates, considering different countries and their respective healthcare systems.

 ## Key User Groups:
 Health economists, policymakers, and public health researchers interested in understanding the relationship between healthcare spending and mortality outcomes on a global scale.